-- 1 Click Edit Find and replace Find text. - 2 Type the text that you want to find in the Find box.
-If you want to find the exact case of the text that you specified, enable the Match case check box. - 3 Click Find next.
+- 1 Click Edit Find and Replace. - 2 In the Find and Replace docker, choose Find and Replace Text from the list box at the top of the docker. - 3 Type the text that you want to find in the Find box.
+If you want to find the exact case of the text that you specified, enable the Match case check box.
+If you want to find whole words only, enable the Find whole words only check box. - 4 Click Find Next.

-You can also find special characters by clicking the right arrowhead next to the Find box, choosing a special character, and clicking Find next.
+You can also find special characters by clicking the right arrowhead next to the Find box, choosing a special character, and clicking Find Next.